 It puzzles some business people.
 After all, they say, my business is unique.
 And valuing it may differ from valuation of companies that differ vastly.
 Right?
 Well, yes and no.

 Standard business valuation methods work for any company

-Business appraisal standards include the renowned Uniform Standards of Professional Appraisal Practice (USPAP), the more recent AICPA Statement on Standards for Valuation Services (SSVS No 1), and International Valuation Standards (IVS).
+Business appraisal standards include the renowned Uniform Standards of Professional Appraisal Practice (USPAP), the more recent AICPA Statement on Standards for Valuation Services (SSVS No 1 now VS Section 100), and International Valuation Standards (IVS).
 And all of them discuss the common methods and approaches you can use to value a business in any industry.

 That’s right, no matter how unique your company is, you can measure its economic value by applying a number of standard yardsticks.
 Moreover, all these methods fall under the three broad approaches to business valuation: Asset, Income, and Market.

 This unifying framework gives you the power to systematically value businesses and compare valuation results across a wide range of conditions inherent in specific industries.

 While surprising at first, a closer look at the fundamentals reveals why such valuation framework works.
 The methods pose the same universal questions about the value creating factors and their effect on business value.

 Valuation methods focus on the fundamentals that apply to all businesses